A geometric characterization of planar Sobolev extension domains: Proof of necessity

-In fact the inequality in Lemma \ref{sarja} is equivalent to \eqref{eq:extchar} for $\gamma$.
-One direction is shown above.
-For the other direction, first we note that each Whitney square has at most 20 neighboring squares, which tells us that we can divide the squares in $W_{\gamma}$ into at most 21 subcollections $\{W_k\}_{k=1}^{21}$ such that in each of the subcollections the squares are pairwise disjoint.
-Then for any two distinct $Q_i,\,Q_j\in W_k$, by Lemma~\ref{lma:whitney} we have
+\begin{remark} The inequality in Lemma \ref{sarja} is actually equivalent to \eqref{eq:extcharcomplre} for our $\gamma$.
+One of the directions was shown above.
+For the other direction, first we note that each Whitney square has at most 20 neighboring squares, which tells us that we can distribute the squares in $\wz W_{\gamma}$ into no more than 21 subcollections $\{\wz W_k\}_{k=1}^{21}$ so that each of them consists of pairwise disjoint squares.
+Then for any two distinct $\wz Q_i,\,\wz Q_j\in \wz W_k$, by Lemma~\ref{lma:whitney} we have

-Notice that for each $Q_{ij}\in W_{\gamma}$, by definition we have
+Notice that for each $\wz Q_{ij}\in \wz W_{\gamma}$, by definition, we have